 - Communicate/disseminate results about what works

 - STAR finances researchers to collect existing effect studies (both Danish and international studies) on active measures, and calculate the overall effect for each of the active measures.

 - The researcher enters the results from each of the effect studies into our knowledge bank.
 The researcher then updates the knowledge bank on an annual basis to include new studies in order to ensure that the bank provides the most accurate, up-to-date results.

 Innovate new evidence about what works

-STAR finances the introduction of new projects to investigate the effects of existing and new programs in a Danish context.
+STAR finances the introduction of new projects to investigate the effects of existing and new programmes in a Danish context.

-- STAR also finances projects that use econometric methods to evaluate existing programs.
+- STAR also finances projects that use econometric methods to evaluate existing programmes.

 Communicate/disseminate results about what works

-- STAR has developed a knowledge bank where it is possible to look up the effects of programs free of charge.
+- STAR has developed a knowledge bank where it is possible to look up the effects of programmes free of charge.